Quality of life comparison

-If you moved to British Indian Ocean Territory from the United States, you would:
+If you lived in British Indian Ocean Territory instead of United States, you would:

 How big is British Indian Ocean Territory compared to United States?
 See an in-depth size comparison.